 When setting the max memory, consider the amount of memory available on the RDS DB instance.
 SSAS Tabular is a memory-intensive application.
 If you choose a higher max memory allocated to SSAS, you potentially impact SQL Server operations residing on the same instance.

+- For Security groups, choose from the list of your security groups or create a new one.
 Each DB instance must have at least one associated security group.
-Choose from the list of your security groups or create a new one.
 Make sure that the associated security group allows inbound traffic for the SSAS port.

 Connecting to SSAS